Vulcaine/protospark/README.md

 **Please note:** This package does not include a feature to generate JavaScript files from Protocol Buffer (.proto) files.
 For this purpose, **you should utilize the protobufjs-cli package**.

+## 2.0, whats new?

+- Predictive encoding and decoding
+- - With this approach, we accept a slight performance overhead to facilitate easier type inference.
+- On-the-fly generation of proto/JS files from schema definitions defined in code.

 ## Usage

 ---